tomphp/PhpBook/01-the-development-environment.md

 Once you have Vagrant, VirtualBox and Ansible installed it's time to build a Vagrant configuration.

-It's not hard to build a Vagrant configfile by hand, or to build the config automation scripts, but it is a bit tedious and not really something this book intends to cover.
-Luckily there are some online tools available which make this process a whole lot easier.
-Since we want to build a PHP development environment and we're going to use Ansible lets using http://www.phansible.com/ to do this for us.
+It's not hard to build a Vagrant configfile by hand or to build the config automation scripts.
+However it is a bit tedious, takes some learning and is not really something this book intends to cover.
+Luckily there are some fantastic online tools available which make this process a whole lot easier.
+Since we want to build a PHP development environment and we're going to use Ansible lets using http://www.phansible.com/ to create out config for us.

 First of all open `http://www.phansible.com/` in your browser.